ParhamTaher/Grad-Apps/server/users/README.md

 - Express
 - Mongoose + MongoDB
-- Mocha + Chai & chai-http
+- Mocha + Chai & Chai-Http
+- Express-Session & Connect-Mongo

 Key features:

 - Sign Up and Log In users.
 - Access and update Faculty users.
 - Access Applicants with the possibility to update their status.
+- Authoriziation managed by sessions.
+- Automated tests covering 100% of the server functionallity.

 ## Quickstart